-2.4.2.3 Underground Cabling
+2.4.2.1 Underground Cabling

-The electrical and fibre optic cabling that connects each turbine to the proposed onsite substation and then from here to the existing Athlone 110kV substation in the townland of Monksland will be removed from the 110 kV underground cable ducting.
+The electrical and fibre optic cabling that connects each turbine and solar array to the proposed onsite 110 kV substation will be removed from the 33kV underground cable ducting.
 The cabling will be pulled from the cable duct using a mechanical winch which will extract the cable and re-roll it on to a cable drum.
-This will be undertaken at each of the joint bays/pull pits along the underground cable connection.
-The original pulling pits will be excavated using a mechanical excavator and will be fully re-instated once the cables are removed.
+This will be undertaken at each of the joint bays/pull pits along the underground cabling route.
+The original pulling pits will be excavated using a mechanical excavator and will be fully reinstated once the cables are removed.